WilhelmKallstrom/imgur-clone/README.md

 # Imgur clone

-This project was made with React
+This project was made with React, Firebase and Bootstrap